 Tessa Lyn Brand is a California-based wedding planner and owner of Tessa Lyn Events.
 She has planned over 180 weddings.

-This wedding reception program also assumes the ceremony and reception are being held in the same venue, which means guests won't need to travel to a separate party site.
-Thus, cocktail hour kicks off right after the ceremony's conclusion, followed by dinner, toasts, dancing, and cake!
-If you're having your wedding reception at a separate site, make sure to build in a travel time for the guests to make their way to the post-ceremony festivities.
+Note that this wedding timeline also assumes the ceremony and reception are being held at the same venue, which means guests won't need to travel to a separate party location before cocktail hour can begin.
+If you're having your wedding reception at a different site, make sure to add travel time, accounting for the time it will take for the guests to make their way to the post-ceremony festivities.

-Use the following sample wedding day timeline as a guide to create your own!
+Use the below as a guide to create your own wedding day timeline!

 2 p.m.
 Photographer Arrives